HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 Use the `swarm-learning/bin/uninstall` script to uninstall the Swarm Learning package.
 This script does not accept any command line parameters.
 It should run on every node where Swarm Learning package is installed.
 While running, it stops all Swarm Learning components that are running on that host, removes the docker container images, and deletes the Swarm Learning installation directory.

+### When to pass proxy as environment variables while running Swarm Learning?
+All Swarm components accepts proxy as environment variables.
+If the network configuration has a proxy server, user can easily pass it through the `-e http_proxy`, `-e https_proxy`, and `-e no_proxy` values from UI or from CLI commands.
+SWOP being an orchestrator, performs tasks that sometimes needs proxy for building images and starting SLML pairs.
+In this case, SWOP additionally accepts the proxy values from the SWOP profile under env section.
+These are available on secured environments.

+In non-proxy environments, user can use these variables with empty values so that Swarm containers can also start with the same non-proxy configuration.

+### Can any user in the system run swarm training?
+HPE recommends to run with the same user who installed Swarm.
+Otherwise, ensure adequate access privilege for the 'other user' on the directories used to run the swarm training.

 ## Swarm Network (SN) node

 ### <a name="SECTION_O5D_S2S_HSB"/> What is the Sentinel node?